 The Chemical Engineering Department will name a Diversity, Equity, and Inclusion (DEI) Committee to establish overall best practices, set action items to improve the Department’s culture, hold Department members accountable to action items, work with relevant groups in the college and university, and help the Department improve over time.
 The inaugural committee will be named no later than September 1, 2020 and will be adjusted as necessary every May thereafter.
 The DEI committee will actively seek input from students, faculty, and staff.
 The committee will have a minimum of three faculty members plus the Department Head, one graduate student, one undergraduate student, and one staff member.
 Faculty members on the committee must include representation from both the UPC and GPC.

-The Department Seminar Committee will implement several initiatives to ensure the diversity of seminar speakers reflects the diversity of the US population.
+The Department Seminar Committee will implement several initiatives to ensure the diversity of seminar speakers highlights the diversity of scientists and engineers in our field.

-- Each year the seminar committee will solicit nominations for seminar speakers from diverse groups for both seminars and the distinguished seminar series, and the DEI committee will nominate a minimum of 2 seminar speakers.
+- Each year, when the seminar coordinator solicits nominations for seminar speakers, they will encourage nominations of speakers from groups traditionally underrepresented in Chemical Engineering for both regular seminars and the distinguished seminar series.
+To support this process, the DEI committee will nominate a minimum of 2 seminar speakers each year.

-- ChEGS (Chemical Engineering Graduate Society) will organize a student-nominated seminar each year.
+- ChEGS (the Chemical Engineering Graduate Society) will nominate a ChEGS student-invited seminar speaker each year.
+The seminar coordinator will organize the invitation and visit.

-- Each year, the Department will host one seminar by a recent alumnus, the Best Dissertation Award winner.
+- Each year, the Department will host a seminar by a recent alum, the Best Dissertation Award winner from the previous year.
+The seminar coordinator will organize the invitation and visit.

-- The seminar committee will participate in the 3M Diversity Seminar Series led by Prof. Sarah Perry and Prof. Laura Bradley by suggesting names for potential speakers, and scheduling and advertising the seminar.
+- The seminar coordinator will participate in the 3M Diversity Seminar Series led by Prof. Sarah Perry and Prof. Laura Bradley by suggesting names for potential speakers, and scheduling and advertising the seminar.

-- The seminar series advertised on the Department website and social media outlets will include pictures of all speakers.
+- The seminar series will be advertised on the Department website and social media outlets.
+Speakers will be asked for pictures to be included in these advertisements.

-The seminar committee will work with the DEI committee to evaluate the effectiveness of these initiatives annually and incorporate suggestions for improvement from the faculty and students.
+The seminar coordinator will work with the DEI committee to evaluate the effectiveness of these initiatives annually and incorporate suggestions for improvement from all members of the department.

 - The DEI committee will coordinate with the UPD, GPD, and seminar coordinator to host a DEI forum for all members of the Department each semester.